juxor/afaq/markdown/secI4.md

-significantly, many precapitalist societies raised what they thought were insuperable obstacles to the penetration of the State into social life."_ He pointed to _"the power of village communities to resist the invasion of trade and despotic political forms into society's abiding communal substrate."
-_[**The Ecology of Freedom**, pp. 207-8] Anarchist anthropologist David Graeber notes that in the ancient Mediterranean world _"[w]hile one does periodically run into evidence of arrangements which to the modern eye look like wage-labour contracts, on closer examination they almost always actually turn out to be contracts to rent slaves . . .
-Free men and women thus avoided anything remotely like wage-labour, seeing it as a matter, effectively, of slavery, renting themselves out."_ This means that wage labour _"(as opposed to, say, receiving fees for professional services) involves a degree of
+significantly, many precapitalist societies raised what they thought were insuperable obstacles to the penetration of the State into social life."_ He pointed to _"the power of village communities to resist the invasion of trade and despotic political forms into society's abiding communal substrate."_ [ **The Ecology of Freedom** , pp. 207-8] Anarchist anthropologist David Graeber notes that in the ancient Mediterranean world _"[w]hile one does periodically run into evidence of arrangements which to the modern eye look like wage- labour contracts, on closer examination they almost always actually turn out to be contracts to rent slaves . . .
+Free men and women thus avoided anything remotely like wage-labour, seeing it as a matter, effectively, of slavery, renting themselves out."_ This means that wage labour _"(as opposed to, say, receiving fees for professional services) involves a degree of subordination: a labourer has to be to some degree at the command of his or her employer.
-subordination: a labourer has to be to some degree at the command of his or her employer.
-This is exactly why, through most of history, free men and women tended to avoid wage-labour, and why, for most of history, capitalism . . . never emerged."_ [**Possibilities**, p.
+This is exactly why, through most of history, free men and women tended to avoid wage-labour, and why, for most of history, capitalism . . . never emerged."_ [ **Possibilities** , p.
 92]

 Thus while the idea that people will happily become wage slaves may be somewhat common place today (particularly with supporters of capitalism) the